Knute Buehler

 Knute Carl Buehler (born August 1, 1964) is an American physician and politician who served as the Oregon State Representative for the 54th district from 2015 until January 2019.
 He was the Republican nominee for Governor of Oregon in the 2018 election, losing to incumbent Democrat Kate Brown.
-In 2021, he stated that he had left the Republican Party, citing the state party's response to the 2021 storming of the United States Capitol as his primary motivation.
+In 2021, he stated that he had left the Republican Party, citing the state party's response to the January 6 United States Capitol attack as his primary motivation.
 Buehler is no longer registered with any political party.

 Early life

 Buehler is originally from Roseburg, Oregon, and was born in 1964.
 He attended Oregon State University (OSU) where he played on the varsity baseball team.
 He graduated from OSU in 1986 with degrees in history and microbiology.
 Buehler attended Merton College, Oxford as OSU's first Rhodes Scholar, studying philosophy, politics and economics, before graduating from the Johns Hopkins School of Medicine in Baltimore, Maryland.

 An orthopedic surgeon, he lives in Bend in Central Oregon with his wife and two children.
 He worked on political independent Ross Perot's presidential campaign in 1992 and was one of the primary authors of a campaign finance ballot measure which passed by a wide margin in 1994.
-The limits were knocked-down by the Oregon Supreme Court in 1997 as a violation of the state's wide-ranging freedom of speech protections.
+The limits were struck down by the Oregon Supreme Court in 1997 as a violation of the state's wide-ranging freedom of speech protections.